Mandate of Heaven: Five Dynasties period

 During the Five Dynasties and Ten Kingdoms Period, there was no dominant Chinese dynasty that ruled all of China.
 This created a problem for the Song dynasty that followed, as they wanted to legitimize their rule by establishing a clear transmission of the Mandate from the Tang through to the Song.
 The scholar-official Xue Juzheng compiled the Old History of the Five Dynasties (五代史) during the 960s and 970s, after the Song dynasty had taken northern China from the last of the Five Dynasties, the Later Zhou.
 A major purpose of the book was to establish justification for the transference of the Mandate of Heaven through these five dynasties and thus to the Song dynasty.
 He argued that these dynasties met certain vital criteria to be considered as having attained the Mandate of Heaven despite never having ruled all of China.
 One is that they all ruled the traditional Chinese heartland.

 However, there were certain other areas where these dynasties all clearly fell short.
 The brutal behavior of Zhu Wen and his Later Liang was a source of considerable embarrassment, and thus there was pressure to exclude them from the Mandate.
 The following three dynasties, the Later Tang, Later Jin, and Later Han were all non-Han Chinese dynasties with rulers from the Shatuo ethnic minority.
 Additionally, none of them were able to defeat the powerful states to the south and unify the entire Chinese realm.
 However, Xue Juzheng concluded that the Mandate had indeed passed through each of the Five Dynasties, and thus onto the Song Dynasty when it conquered the last of those dynasties.

+The Mandate of Heaven was thought to emanate from the Dao, especially in the Song dynasty.

-Qing invasion
+Qing dynasty

-The Qing claimed that the peasant rebel Li Zicheng had overthrown the Ming, and so the Qing were not responsible for the destruction of the Ming dynasty.
+The Qing dynasty was established by the Manchus who conquered the China proper.
+Nurhaci, who was regarded the founding father of the Qing dynasty, was originally a vassalage to the Ming dynasty and later rebelled against the Ming with the Seven Grievances.
+But according to the Qing rulers it was the peasant rebels led by Li Zicheng who overthrew the Ming, and so the Qing were not responsible for the destruction of the Ming dynasty.
 Instead, the Qing argued, they had obtained the Mandate of Heaven by defeating the many rebels and bandits that the Ming had failed to control and restoring stability to the empire.

 Just as stability was a sign of Heaven's favor, difficulties were a sign of Heaven's displeasure.
 Thus, emperors in the Qing and earlier dynasties often interpreted natural disasters during their reigns as reasons to reflect on their failures to act and govern correctly.